AbuTalha3/Odin---recipies/README.md

 ## Credits

-This app is part of The Odin Project's curriculum, designed to help learners practice `HTML`, CSS, and JavaScript skills.
+This app is part of The Odin Project's curriculum, designed to help learners practice `HTML`, `CSS`, and JavaScript skills.

 ## License